electricui/protocol-binary/README.md

 # electricui-protocol-binary

-This is the binary protocol.
+This is the binary protocol package.